insected/bobbae_gcp-wiki/Spanner.md

 ## Strong Consistency

-Spanner, as most ACID databases, it uses the 2PC ( two phase commit ), and it uses Paxos groups to mitigate the "anti-availability" shortcoming.
+Spanner, as most [ACID](https://en.m.wikipedia.org/wiki/ACID) databases, it uses the [2PC](https://en.m.wikipedia.org/wiki/Two-phase_commit_protocol) (Two phase commit), and it uses Paxos groups to mitigate the "anti-availability" shortcoming.

 At the highest level of abstraction, Spanner is a database that shards data across many sets of Paxos state machines in datacenters spread all over the world.